 The necessity for meditation and the resolve to do so were the immediate effects of my spiritual insight, of the illumination of my buddhi.
 I certainly did not have Self-realization, but I knew the way to it.
-And none of this was based only anything other than my awakening to the truth of the Self and its evolution toward freedom in perfection.
+And none of this was based on anything other than my awakening to the truth of the Self and its evolution toward freedom in perfection.

 Peace and happiness

-“ In him who does not meditate there is no peace.
-How can there be happiness for him who is without peace?”
+“For him who does not meditate there is no peace or happiness.”
 Peace and happiness are sought by all except the profoundly evil or the profoundly insane.
-“The pursuit of happiness” was a motivating factor in our American Declaration of Independence, and understood as a divine impulse manifesting within the individual.
+The pursuit of happiness was a motivating factor in our American Declaration of Independence, and understood as a divine impulse manifesting within the individual.

 Meditation brings peace and happiness, but meditation is not just one of many ways to peace and happiness.
 Krishna reveals to us that it is the only way.